Do the Digit Insurance

 Can the tax benefits be availed for more than one health insurance policy?

 Yes, tax benefits can be availed for more than one health insurance policy.
-However, you will have to meet the applicable eligibility criteria and ensure that all the premiums are paid to avail the tax benefits.
+However, you will have to meet the applicable eligibility criteria and ensure that all the premiums are paid to avail yourself of the tax benefits.